lower-speck/lower-speck.github.io/index.md

         8.m.a.
 Top-level siblings MUST be ordered, even if they have ID gaps.
 ```

+Note that requirement 8.h. has been obsoleted and 8.m. has been added instead.
+Top-level requirements can have ID gaps now, but sub-requirements cannot have ID gaps.

+Note that requirement 8.i. has been obsoleted.
+The first top-level ID does not have to be 1.

 ## Lower Speck References in Code

 For Lower Speck to be useful, requirement ID's MUST be referenced in code.

-A reference MUST be formatted as `LWR <ID>`, usually in a code comment.
-It MAY include the text of the requirement.
+A reference MUST be formatted as `LWR <ID>`, usually in a code comment, where `<ID>` is replaced by the ID of a requirement.
+The comment MAY also include the text of the requirement.

 Automated tools SHOULD use text search to find references in this format.
 The full text of the requirement MAY also be included in the comment.

 A code segment MAY have no reference to a requirement.
+Some code is not expressly required.

 A code segment MAY have multiple references.
+Some code addressed multiple requirements.

 A single requirement MAY be referenced multiple times.
+Some requirements need to be addressed by several different sections of code.

 To fully address a specification, all bottom-level ID's MUST be referenced.
+A reference to a bottom-level ID is sufficient to consider the top-level as partially addressed.

 In projects that use testing suites, references SHOULD be included with the tests and SHOULD NOT be included in operational code.

-Example:
+Tests and requirements are closely-related concepts.

+Example with a PHPUnit test:

 ```php
 /**